 The <Group broadcast alias field ID> value is a binary value and shall be set according to table 9.4.3.1-1.

-The <Group broadcast alias length> value is a binary value indicating the length in octets of the <Group broadcast alias> value item except padding.
+The <Group broadcast alias field length> value is a binary value indicating the length in octets of the <Group broadcast alias> value item except padding.

 The <Group broadcast alias> value contains the URI of the group broadcast alias.
 The <Group broadcast alias> value shall be coded as specified in the table 9.4.3.5-2.
-The group broadcast alias is specified in 3GPP TS 23.280 [23].
+The group broadcast alias is specified in 3GPP TS 23.280 [12].